Frequently Asked Questions

 Yes!
 Each week you are responsible for reading the online instructional materials.
-In addition to learning the instructional materials, you are required to complete a weekly StudentSpeak! survey, a weekly RockOn quiz and 6 exercises that are assigned every other week.
+In addition to learning the instructional materials, you complete a weekly StudentSpeak! survey, a weekly RockOn quiz, and 6 exercises, which are assigned every other week.
 There are weekly Practice Quizzes available for you.
-They are not required and not graded.
+They are not required and are not graded.

 When are assignments due?

 Due dates are posted on the Canvas calendar and the Canvas Syllabus.

 What is a StudentsSpeak?

 StudentSpeaks! are the beginning-of-the-unit surveys that help the professor learn what the class already knows about the upcoming unit of study.
 Since there are 12 units of study, there are a total of 12 surveys, each worth 1% of the total course grade.

 What is a RockOn?

 RockOns are weekly quizzes that test your understanding of the lesson materials.